safety.rules require backup before delete block rm

 Error handling

 When a tool is blocked in enforce mode, wrapTools throws a ToolCallBlockedError.
 The original tool never executes.
+Block reasons are constraint-stating messages (e.g. "deploy requires a successful call to test first") that tell the model what to do next, rather than exposing internal Petri net state.

 import { ToolCallBlockedError } from "@petriflow/vercel-ai";